Brave New Words S2C

 Such an important question!
 This is one of the most confusing things about individuals with apraxia, yet is key to understanding your child.

 Openly communicating nonspeakers say (spell) repeatedly that how they look on the outside is very different from how they are on the inside....
 That they often say things that don't match what they really mean....
-That they're trapped in bodies that don't cooperate with their brains.
-Nonspeakers say they are fully "in there" and have been listening and learning their whole lives.
+That they're trapped in a body that don't cooperate with their brain.
+Nonspeakers say they have been listening and learning their whole lives with no consistent way to show it.

 Who better to speak for nonspeakers than nonspeakers themselves?

-We don't know the full extent of someone's knowledge until they're openly communicating, so until that time we trust what nonspeakers have been telling us, and presume that every student wants to learn and is capable of learning.
+We don't know the full extent of someone's knowledge until they're openly communicating, so we presume that every student wants to learn and is capable of learning.

 Now thousands of students worldwide are spelling to communicate, with more reaching "open" every day.